-It appears that the tea plant has the specific ability to absorb sodium fluoride and aluminium from the environment that other plants do not possess.
+It appears that the tea plant has the specific ability to absorb sodium fluoride and aluminum from the environment that other plants do not possess.

 According to Dr. Michael P. Whyte, Professor of Medicine, Pediatrics & Genetics and Medical-Scientific Director, Center for Metabolic Bone Disease and Molecular Research, Shriners Hospitals for Children, St. Louis, "the tea plant is known to accumulate fluoride from the soil and water".8

 Dr. Whyte is the same doctor who conducted the study on Skeletal Fluorosis and green & black tea,9 "Says Dr. Whyte, "When fluoride gets into your bones, it stays there for years, and there is no established treatment for skeletal fluorosis.
 No one knows if you can fully recover from it."
 In other words, fluoride accumulates in your body".8

 It is known that fluoride has an effect on thyroid function.

 After reviewing the evidence, I suggest that if you suffer from thyroid issues, consider limiting your use of green tea and green tea products.
 For more information, check out this particularly well-written article, Green Tea, Fluoride & the Thyroid.

 The author of this article cites, "a major Canadian study published in 1995 reports average fluoride content in tea to be 4.57 mg/l in the 1980s".10 I checked the Health Canada website, confirming that Health Canada not only knew about the study, they funded it.